andreirawan97/react-dev-stockbit/movie-list/README.md

 This is a simple Movie List app using React JS.

-This app use React Router, Redux, Axios, and Jest.
+This app use React Router, Redux, Axios, and Jest + Enzyme.

 This app also didn't use any UI Library.